 Key takeaway: If you aren’t communicating and pushing out special offers to your clients through mobile, it’s time to incorporate this activity into your strategy.
 Generate sign-ups by emailing your existing customers and sending social media reach-outs.
 Meet customers where they’re spending time, which is on mobile devices.

-If your marketing plans for 2017 include email campaigns, consider that 51 percent of all emails were opened with mobile devices.
+If your mobile marketing strategy includes email campaigns, consider that 55 percent of all emails are opened with mobile devices.
 A large chunk of your target audience is reading your communications through their phones and tablets.
 Drive greater results and ensure a user-friendly experience by making a few changes:

 Key takeaway: The reader’s experience is your first priority.
 When you optimize your content for mobile, you’ll instantly harness greater results.